realflash7/gazelo/SETUP.md

 Templates and Static Content
 ----------------------------------------

-* its best practice to keep all template files under a separate folder(your app name maybe) inside templates folder to avoid name clashes.
+* it is best practice to keep all template files under a separate folder(your app name maybe) inside templates folder to avoid name clashes.

 Passing data from View to Template